patricklafrance/wmfnext-shell/README.md

 > **Note**
 >
 > The `registerRemoteModules()` function can only be called once.
-Trying to call the function twice will throw an error.
+Attempting to call the function twice will result in an error.

 👉 Start the host application with the `dev` command.
 You should see a page displaying _"Hello world!"_.
 Even if the remote module application has not been created yet, the host application will render what is currently available.
 In this case, it's the default page of the host application.